cargo-public-api/cargo-public-api/README.md

 # cargo-public-api

-List and diff public items (the public API) of different versions of Rust library crates.
+List and diff the public API of Rust library crates between releases and commits.
+Allows you to detect breaking changes or semver violations.
 Relies on and automatically builds rustdoc JSON, for which a recent version of the Rust nighty toolchain must be installed.
-See [here](https://github.com/Enselic/public_items#compatibility-matrix).
+See [here](https://github.com/Enselic/public_items#compatibility-matrix) for information about exactly how recent.

 # Installation

 ```
+# Install cargo-public-api, which builds with stable Rust
-% cargo install cargo-public-api
+cargo install cargo-public-api

+# Install a recent version of nightly so that rustdoc JSON can be built automatically by cargo-public-api
-% rustup install nightly
+rustup install nightly
 ```

 # Usage